 - Improved Liquidity in the stock since the number of shares outstanding and tradable in absolute quantity increases

-- Reducing Entry barrier since ex bonus price is lower than earlier and therefore shareholders unable to buy stock earlier will now be able to leading to the widening of the shareholder base of the company
+- Reducing Entry barrier since the ex-bonus price is lower than earlier, and therefore shareholders unable to buy stock earlier will now be able to leading to the widening of the shareholder base of the company.

 Risk of Auction of bonus shares sold without actual receipt of shares in Demat Account

-Unlike stock splits where the shares with new face value are credited immediately, in case of a bonus issue of shares, the bonus shares are credited in your trading account/demat account after a few days (usually 15 days) and not immediately after the ex-bonus date.
-Investors cannot also sell theses shares else would carry a risk of auction due to default of pay in obligation of shares.
+Unlike stock splits where the shares with new face value are credited immediately, in case of a bonus issue of shares, the bonus shares are credited in your trading account/Demat account after a few days (usually 15 days) and not immediately after the ex-bonus date.
+Investors cannot also sell theses shares else would carry a risk of the auction due to default of payment in obligation of shares.

 Caution – Ensure charts have been adjusted in case of Bonus Shares while conducting Technical Analysis of Chart patterns